SwiichyCode/nextjs_ecommerce_template/README.md

 We're always working to add more features and improve the existing ones.
 Stay tuned for updates!

+## Accessing the Admin Dashboard

+To access the admin dashboard, you need to follow these steps:

+1. **Create an account**: First, you need to create an account on the application.

+2. **Use the npx prisma studio command**: Next, open your terminal and run the command `npx prisma studio`.
+This will open Prisma Studio, which is a graphical interface for viewing and editing data in your database.

+3. **Modify your role**: In Prisma Studio, find your user account and modify the `role` field to be `"admin"`.
+This will grant you access to the admin dashboard when you log into your account on the application.

 ## Image Storage

 For storing and managing our images, we use [Vercel Blob Storage](https://vercel.com/docs/storage/vercel-blob).
 This service provides us with a secure and scalable solution for our image storage needs.